Clouded leopard escapes habitat at Dallas Zoo, police helping search

 Nova's habitat is located in the Zoo North area of the zoo not far from the Children's Zoo.
 It's in between the Prime Meriden Cafe and Primate Place, across from the tigers and tortoises in the northeast area of the zoo.

-Edell said zoologists found a tear in the mesh of her two story habitat, added Nova is likely "hunkered down" in a tree somewhere on zoo grounds.
+Edell said zoologists found a tear in the mesh of her two story habitat, adding Nova is likely "hunkered down" in a tree somewhere on zoo grounds.

 "We don't think she has gone very far.
 She is likely to stay linked to home as she and her sister Luna are attached at the hip," explained Edell.